Radon Mitigation in Western Minnesota

 Verify Your Contractor's Minnesota Radon License

 Before you hire anyone for radon work in Western Minnesota, check their license.
-The Minnesota Radon Licensing Act, Minnesota Statutes section 144.4961, requires anyone who performs radon testing, mitigation, or laboratory analysis for compensation to be licensed by the Minnesota Department of Health, and every mitigation system installed under the law must carry an MDH system tag.
+The Minnesota Radon Licensing Act, Minnesota Statutes section 144.4961, requires anyone who performs radon testing, mitigation, or laboratory analysis for compensation to be licensed by the Minnesota Department of Health, and every mitigation system installed under the law must carry a numbered MDH system tag.
+On a paid install, a missing tag is the fastest red flag a homeowner can check.
 A licensed professional expects the question.
 Three things to ask before you sign:

 - Can I see your current MDH radon license, and is the company licensed too?